8pz/ROTrader/README.md

 ------

-Ren Options Trader is an automated trading bot that fetches, interprets, and executes options alerts from Discord analysts.
+Ren Options Trader is a new revolutionary automated trading bot that fetches and executes options alerts from Discord analysts.
 The program comes with a variety of trade and risk management features, allowing the program to trade like a human.
 Designed to be fully automatic, adaptable, compatible with any analyst, reliable, safe, and easy to use.
 Utilizes simple, yet efficient, functions to execute trades with unparalleled precision.
 Skip any complex setups, customize your own config, and run everything yourself now.
 Built with an all in one UI.
 Check your orders & positions, change settings, and see past orders all in one place.

 ![image](https://github.com/8pz/ROTrader/assets/70970973/c7c79156-e0db-4f74-b948-f3697043a815)